A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units

 \subsection{Remarks on discretization}

 \paragraph{Spatial discretization} In the present work, all spatial operators are discretized using a finite-difference formulation on a collocated mesh.
-The advection term in the scalar transport equation is discretized using a QUICK-scheme~\cite{Leonard1979-cd}.
+The advection term in the scalar transport equation is discretized using the QUICK scheme~\cite{Leonard1979-cd}.

 To eliminate the checker-board effect, arising from evaluating the fluxes at the cell faces, a Rhie-Chow correction~\cite{RHIE_CHOW_AIAAJ1983} is employed.
-Using $ijk$-index notation to enumerate the grid points in the spatial discretization (and omitting explicit notation for the time step discretization), the convective flux at the cell face $x_{i+1/2}$ takes the form:
+Using $ijk$-index notation to enumerate the grid points in the spatial discretization (and omitting explicit notation for the time step discretization), the momentum at the cell face $x_{i+1/2}$ takes the form:

 where $m_j=\rho u_j$.